ahaggart/py-wav/NOTES.md

 A: Yes.

 Q: How should we convert partial frames to true frames?
-A: We will apply ceil() to convert from partials to frames.
+A: We will apply ceil() to convert from partials to frames when working with frame ranges.
+This logic is provided via `util.frames.to_frames()`.
+We will apply round() to convert from partials to frames when working with signal periods.
+This logic is provided via `util.frames.to_bufsize()`.

 Q: How do we avoid buildup of rounding errors when many small buffers are involved?
 A:
+TilingMixin needs to upsample to near-integer period